creativenull/projectcmd.nvim/README.md

 `secure` restrict you those options.

-__ProjectCMD__ tries to tackle this by not using `set secure` or `set exrc` but sourcing a .vim/.lua file in your `$PROJECT_DIR/.vim/init.vim`/`$PROJECT_DIR/.vim/init.lua` and only executing the code if it allowed by the user obfuscated from a potential malicious user.
+__ProjectCMD__ tries to tackle this by not using `set secure` or `set exrc` but sourcing a .vim/.lua file in your `$PROJECT_DIR/.vim/init.vim`/`$PROJECT_DIR/.vim/init.lua` - if allowed by the user - and execute the code once its determined safe.

 Essentially, the goal of this plugin is to help you safely source your project-specific options.
 Think of it like an `.vscode/settings.json` file but for vim.